jellyfish1456/Biped-Humanoid-Robot-Battle/README.md

    Connect the battery with the charger
        <div align=center><img width="450" height="350" src="https://github.com/christw16/Biped-Humanoid-Robot-Battle/blob/master/img/35.jpg"/></div><br/>

+   The picture below is the instruction of using battery charger.

     1.Press "Stop" and choose "Lipo"

     2.Press"+" to choose the mode balance.

     3.Press "Start".
 When it is fully charged, the charger will ring.
 Please press"Stop"

    <div align=center><img width="450" height="350" src="https://github.com/christw16/Biped-Humanoid-Robot-Battle/blob/master/img/36.jpg"/></div><br/>